DataDog/the-monitor/metric-graphs-101/metric_graphs_101_summary_graphs.md

 ## Host maps

-[Host maps][hostmaps] are a unique way to see your entire infrastructure, or any slice of it, at a glance.
+[Host maps][hostmaps] are a unique way to observe your entire infrastructure, or any slice of it, at a glance.
 However you slice and dice your infrastructure (by data center, by service name, by instance type, etc.), you will see each host in the selected group as a hexagon, color-coded and sized by any metrics reported by those hosts.

 This particular visualization type is unique to Datadog.
 As such, it is specifically designed for infrastructure monitoring, in contrast to the general-purpose visualizations described elsewhere in this article.